Roth-Lab/pyclone/README.txt

 # Versions

+## 0.12.8

+* Fixed a bug causing PyClone BetaBinomial to not support fixed precision parameter.

 ## 0.12.7

 * Fixed bug in multi-sample plotting of allelic prevalences.
 Note this requires an upgrade to eppl 0.2.3 or greater.